Overview 2023

 Credit Points: 25

-This unit provides postgraduate students with the skills and knowledge to undertake policy-based research as a key transferable employability skill.
+This unit provides postgraduate students with the skills and knowledge to undertake policy-based research - a key transferable employability skill.
 Practical skills development focuses on undertaking research to inform evidence-based policy positions for a topical real-world issue.
 Upon completing this…

 Credit Points: 25